Intensive Study: Terrestrial and Marine Conservation Biology in Maine

 |Travel||Variable.
 Transportation from student home is student responsibility.
 Transportation from Bangor airport to lodging in ANP and throughout the course will be provided and is calculated as part of the Trip fee.|

 Registration for the course will open on Jan.
 15, 2017, and close Feb.
 28, 2017.
 Students will register for this course in SIS.
 Payment of trip fee and tuition is due at the time of registration (tuition $3,819 + trip fee $1,050).
 If a student decides to drop this course, $500 of the tuition is non-refundable, regardless of a student’s payment method choice (financial aid, employer assistance, tuition remission, etc.).
 Please note: this course does not follow the regular tuition refund schedule and ALL tuition and fees for this course are NON-REFUNDABLE after the close closes at the end of February.

-Please visit the Student Travel page for information about waiver, liability, and emergency contact forms, and travel and health insurance.
+Please visit the Student Travel page for information about waiver, liability, and travel and health insurance.
 All participants must complete:

 - Energy and Environmental Programs Speaker Series